 Authors: Mary Ellen O’Toole and Alisa Bowman

 If you’ve recently gone through a breakup, then you know exactly how evil people are — especially your ex.
 But how could you have been fooled into liking that awful person to begin with?
 Everyone wants to think they’re a good judge of character, but many of us, through no fault of our own, just aren’t.
 Trusting people and wanting to believe the best of others are good qualities, but can lead to unsafe or poorly-thought-out decisions.
 Former FBI profiler Mary Ellen O’Toole has no illusions about humanity, and will teach you her pro tips for getting to the bottom of who you can rely on (nobody) and who you should be deeply suspicious of (everyone besides you).
 If you’ve lost confidence in your ability to sniff out the jerks, or you wish you had a script to follow for dangerous or high-pressure situations, this book can help you assess your risk and plan a logical response.
-If that means burning everything your ex ever gave you — on his/her front lawn — then at least it’ll be a V-day to remember.
+If that means burning everything your ex ever gave you — on his/her front lawn — then at least it’ll be an anti-valentine’s day to remember.
 Read our full review for more.

 Author: David Quammen